-The 10 Best Foods to Eat for Healthy Lungs
+The 13 Best Foods to Eat for Healthy Lungs, According to Experts

-The foods we eat can affect these tubes and vessels, keeping them open and clear—or narrowing them.
-"Foods that lower inflammation and vasodilate our blood vessels (keep them wide open) can be beneficial for that part of lung health," says Dr. Li.
+Diets high in fruits and vegetables are linked to better lung function.
+William Li, M.D., author of Eat to Beat Disease, adds, "Foods that lower inflammation and vasodilate our blood vessels (keep them wide open) can be beneficial for that part of lung health."

 Recipe pictured above: Walnut-Rosemary Crusted Salmon

-"Walnuts are a great source of magnesium, an important electrolyte that helps to support the muscles in your lungs," says Kiah Connolly, MD, California-based board-certified emergency medicine physician and health director at Trifecta Nutrition.
+"Walnuts are a great source of magnesium, an important electrolyte that helps to support the muscles in your lungs," says Kiah Connolly, M.D., a California-based board-certified emergency medicine physician and health director at Trifecta Nutrition.

 Plus, the omega-3 fatty acids walnuts contain act as an anti-inflammatory, potentially reducing lung inflammation and improving your ability to breathe.
 (Compounds derived from omega-3 fatty acids might also be key to helping the body combat lung infections, suggest researchers at the University of Rochester School of Medicine and Dentistry.)

-Apples are rich in a phytonutrient called quercetin.
-"Quercetin has been clinically shown to be beneficial for the lungs," says New York-based registered dietitian Jackie Elnahar, RD.
+Apples are rich in a phytonutrient called quercetin, which "has been clinically shown to be beneficial for the lungs," says New York-based registered dietitian Jackie Elnahar, RD.
 "It helps reduce asthma risks and COPD complications and acts as an anti-inflammatory to help reduce the negative impact of COPD and oxidative stress from the environment."
-(Bonus: The peel contains ursolic acid, which helps improve circulation, says Dr. Li.)
+(Bonus: The peel contains ursolic acid, which helps improve circulation, says Li.)

 Recipe pictured above: Baked Eggs, Tomatoes & Chiles (Shakshuka)

-"Lycopene is a powerful antioxidant for lung health found in tomatoes," says Elnahar.
-A 2017 study at John Hopkins Bloomberg School of Public Health showed that adults who ate two tomatoes per day were able to show less lung decline compared to those who ate less than one tomato daily.
-They're also a great source of vitamin C, which has been shown to reduce inflammation in autoimmune diseases.
+Tomatoes are an excellent source of a carotenoid called lycopene, which "has been shown to reduce airway inflammation," says Balsamo.
+A 2017 study at Johns Hopkins Bloomberg School of Public Health showed that adults who ate two tomatoes per day were able to show less lung decline compared to those who ate less than one tomato daily.
+Tomatoes are also a great source of vitamin C, which has been shown to reduce inflammation in autoimmune diseases.

 Related: Health Benefits of Mushrooms